storm-enroute/storm-enroute.github.io/coroutines/docs/faq.md

 Of the APIs and frameworks listed so far,
 Scala Delimited Continuations are by their nature the closest to Scala Coroutines.
 They are a general language abstraction used to modify the usual flow of the program.
-They can suspend a computation and capture the rest of the computation into a function.
+They can suspend a computation and express the rest of the computation as a function.

 However, Scala Delimited Continuations have several drawbacks: